JulianIrigoyen/rust-websocket-server/README.md

 ## Dynamic Filters

-The main motivation behind this functionality is to allow users, to create the filters they want.
+The main motivation behind this functionality is to allow end users, to create the filters they want.
 As a user, all you need to know is:
 - The structure of the data being filtered.
 - The type of operation that you want to perform on the data structure to filter it.

 With this in mind, we’ll create a filtering structure that will demand knowing the types being filtered and which operations to apply.

-There are examples of how you can set up your own filters on (for now) Polygon's data.
+There are examples of how you can set up your own filters on (for now) on startup.
-Moving forward, we will expose an API that will allow you to define and save your own filters, which will then be applied on on demand dataflows.
+Moving forward, we will expose an API that will allow you to define and save your own filters, which will then be applied to dataflows spawned on demand to process a particular set of topics.

 ---
 ## (In progress) Alerts